octobercms/docs/cms-pages.md

         {% endfor %}
     </ul>

 The default variables and Twig extensions provided by October are described in the [Markup Guide](../markup).
-During the overall sequence, the handlers are executed as described in the [Dynamic layouts](layouts#dynamic-layouts) article.
+The sequence that the handlers are executed in is described by the [Dynamic layouts](layouts#dynamic-layouts) article.

 <a name="life-cycle-response"></a>
 ### Sending a custom response